 Children with acute-onset rash accompanied by fever or systemic signs require urgent evaluation and treatment.
 One of the most life-threatening differentials is meningococcal septicaemia.
 Other infectious diseases presenting with skin rash in children that can result in meningitis as a complication include, for example, roseola infantum (sixth disease).

-TB meningitis results from haematogenous spread of Mycobacterium tuberculosis with the development of submeningeal or intrameningeal foci called Rich foci.
+Tuberculous meningitis results from haematogenous spread of Mycobacterium tuberculosis with the development of submeningeal or intrameningeal foci called Rich foci.
 With rupture of a Rich focus into the subarachnoid space, meningitis develops.
 It may result from re-activation (more common in adults) or primary infection (more common in children).
-Diagnosis is dependent upon CSF examination, and its rapid diagnosis is essential for improved outcomes.
+Diagnosis is dependent upon cerebrospinal fluid examination, and its rapid diagnosis is essential for improved outcomes.

 Rabies is caused by negative-sense RNA viruses of the Lyssavirus genus.
 The virus enters the nervous system through unmyelinated sensory and motor terminals.
 Clinically, rabies has two forms: encephalitic (furious) and paralytic.
 Both forms have a prodrome of fever, chills, malaise, sore throat, vomiting, headaches, and paraesthesias.

-Globally, this is a common sexually transmitted infection with approximately 10 million new infections worldwide each year caused by the spirochete bacterium Treponema pallidum .
+Globally, this is a common sexually transmitted infection caused by the spirochete bacterium Treponema pallidum .
 Neurosyphilis may occur at any stage of infection and may occur in up to 10% of patients with untreated syphilis.
 It is characterised by a chronic, insidious inflammation of the meninges and is caused by CNS invasion by treponemes.
 Early neurosyphilis syndromes are usually the result of meningovascular involvement; late neurosyphilis may occur due to meningovascular involvement or direct infection of the brain and spinal cord parenchyma.
 Symptoms such as headache, meningism, hearing loss, seizures, or neuropathy suggest neurological involvement.

 BMJ Publishing Group